yuukioosaka/docker-fs/Overview.md

 - English sound files and Music-on-Hold (`sounds-install`, `moh-install`)
 - Multi-stage build — the final image ships only runtime libraries, not the build toolchain
 - Module set defined by a custom [`modules.conf.in`](https://github.com/yuukioosaka/docker-fs/blob/main/modules.conf.in), copied over the upstream file during the build
-- FreeSWITCH version pinned by [`FS_VERSION`](https://github.com/yuukioosaka/docker-fs/blob/main/FS_VERSION) and resolved to the latest upstream release tag by CI

 ## Enabled Modules